magneticio/vamp.io/content/documentation/installation/dcos.md

 ### DC/OS with public and private nodes and Vamp

-Running Vamp on public Mesos agent node and disabling automatic Vamp Gateway Agent deployment (but keeping other default workflows):
+Running Vamp on public Mesos agent node(s) and disabling automatic Vamp Gateway Agent deployments (but keeping other default workflows) can be done with the following Marathon JSON:

 ```json
 {